- Date : 19/04/2020

-Here are some purposes for which you can seek a loan against your gold:
+Here are some purposes for which you can seek a gold loan:

 1. Business: A liquidity crunch can compel you to put some of your business plans on hold, such as buying equipment or space to expand.
 Delayed realisations from debtors and insufficient contingency reserves may prevent you from meeting an emergency.
 In such a situation, you can approach a bank offering gold loans and borrow up to 60-75 percent of the market value of the gold you pledge.
 If gold prices happen to be at an all-time high, you’re in luck.

 2. Education: If your loan application was rejected due to a low credit score, a gold loan can come to your rescue.
 Unlike with other loans, the gold loan EMI comprises only interest.
 You repay the principal on closing the loan, which can be earlier than scheduled, without paying additional charges.
 Also, the fear of default risk is allayed as your gold is lying with the bank as security.
 Approvals can come through with basic identification, sans income and employment proof.

 3. Healthcare: Nothing can be more unfortunate than an unexpected medical emergency.
 Unfortunately, medical insurance doesn’t cover all expenses, and going cashless may not be an option for all.
 When timely treatment matters, a gold loan could be your best bet, thanks to the quick and easy processing involved.
 Immediately after you apply, the bank can value your gold and disburse funds even as you wait.
 In a matter of hours, you could be paying for that expensive life-saving treatment.